 In the ordinary course of business, the Company is required to provide bid bonds to certain customers in the infrastructure services segment as part of the bidding process.
 These bonds provide a guarantee to the customer that the Company, if awarded the project, will perform under the terms of the contract.
 Bid bonds are typically provided for a percentage of the total contract value.
 Additionally, the Company may be required to provide performance and payment bonds for contractual commitments related to projects in process.
 These bonds provide a guarantee to the customer that the Company will perform under the terms of a contract and that the Company will pay subcontractors and vendors.
 If the Company fails to perform under a contract or to pay subcontractors and vendors, the customer may demand that the surety make payments or provide services under the bond.
 The Company must reimburse the surety for expenses or outlays it incurs.
-As of December 31, 2018, outstanding bid bonds and performance and payment bonds totaled \$3.6 million and \$22.3 million, respectively.
-The estimated cost to complete projects secured by the performance and payment bonds.
+As of December 31, 2019 and 2018, outstanding performance and payment bonds totaled \$40.4 million and \$22.3 million, respectively.
+The estimated cost to complete projects secured by the performance and payment bonds totaled \$8.0 million as of December 31, 2019.
+As of December 31, 2018, outstanding bid bonds totaled \$3.6 million.
+The Company did not have any bid bonds outstanding as of December 31, 2019.